 Generally, the subjects were found to be in a condition commensurate with age and style of construction.
-No obvious significant defects which would affect value or suitability for mortgage lending purposes were in evidence.
+Items requiring routine maintenance, repair and upgrading were identified however, no significant defects which would affect value or suitability for mortgage lending purposes were in evidence.

 The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.

-The subjects form part of a block of flats and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
+The subjects form part of a tenement/block of flats and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
 It is therefore assumed that the cost of common repairs detailed within the report will be apportioned accordingly although exact liability should be confirmed.

-It is understood there are factoring arrangements in place in respect of the maintenance and upkeep of communal areas.
+It should be confirmed if there are factoring arrangements in place in respect of the maintenance and upkeep of communal areas.
 This should be verified by the completing conveyancer.